 At Ovodan Biotech we have developed and perfected a technology for IgY purification from egg yolk.
 The result is a purity of 80% for the total IgY, and over 95% for affinity purified specific antibodies.
 Today, our facilities offers a capacity of 20 gram total IgY per day.
 And our technology is liniary scalable.

 IgY can be purified from egg yolk, which means that you have access to a generous source of antibodies.
 However, purifying IgY from the yolk is challenging due to the high presence of lipids.
 This might have contributed to the slightly flattering reputation of chicken antibodies.

 However, at Ovodan Biotech we have developed and perfected a technology for IgY purification from egg yolk.
 The result is a purity of 80% for the total IgY, and over 95% for affinity purified specific antibodies.

-Today, our facilities offers a capacity of 20 gram total IgY per day.
-Without the use of harsch chemicals.
-And our technology is liniary scalable.
+Today, our facilities offer a capacity of 20 gram total IgY per day.
+Without the use of harsh chemicals.
+And our technology is linearly scalable.

 Most importantly, this one-step purification method does not involve bleeding, nor do we sacrifice the chickens.

 We believe that animal welfare is just as important as the health of human beings.